gagregrog/flood-fill/README.md

 Once the dependencies have been installed, you can start the project.

-  - If you will be providing your solution in JavaScript, run `npm start`.
+  - If you will be providing your algorithm solution in JavaScript, run `npm start`.

-  - If you will be providing your solution in python, run `npm run start-py`.
+  - If you will be providing your algorithm solution in python, run `npm run start-py`.

+  - If you will be solving the react portion only, run `npm run start-alg`.
+This will start the project with the algorithm already implemented.

 Open [http://localhost:3000](http://localhost:3000) to view the page in the browser.